BBC Studioworks is providing full studio and technical services to four new titles throughout September-December.

-Completing the new line-up, Studio TC2 at Television Centre, will welcome Shiver Productions’ ‘Peston’ in its new Wednesday night slot for ITV.
+Completing the new line-up, Studio TC2 at Television Centre will welcome Shiver Productions’ ‘Peston’ in its new Wednesday night slot for ITV.
 The flagship political programme, presented by the Political Editor of ITV News, Robert Peston, will feature discussions with politicians and public figures concerning the major events of the week.

 “It’s great to welcome these four new productions which will be spread across our portfolio of sites,” said John O’Callaghan, Head of Studios and Post Production, BBC Studioworks.
-“Our autumn schedule is particularly strong and is testament not only to our technologically advanced studios, but more importantly, to the exceptional customer experience our team delivers time and time again.”
+“Our autumn schedule is particularly strong and is a testament not only to our technologically advanced studios but more importantly, to the exceptional customer experience our team delivers time and time again.”